Career Options for a Degree in General Mathematics

 Statisticians are in the business of extrapolating information and trends from numerical data.
 They take samples from experiments and surveys and determine such things as the likely number of families viewing a particular television show at a given time, the probability that a product will fail under certain circumstances or the amount of pedestrian traffic that passes a busy shopping corner each day.

 Many statistician jobs require a master's degree in mathematics or statistics, but the federal government only requires a bachelor's degree for most jobs within its agencies and services.
-According to the BLS, statisticians and related workers will enjoy good job prospects between 2014-2024, with an expected job growth of 34%.
-In 2015, statisticians earned a median income of $80,110.
+According to the BLS, statisticians and related workers will enjoy good job prospects between 2016-2026, with expected job growth of 34%.
+In 2018, statisticians earned a median income of $87,780.

 Operations Research Analysts